configcat/terraform-provider-configcat/docs/data-sources/configs.md

 # configcat_configs Resource

 Use this data source to access information about an existing Config.
-[Used API](https://api.configcat.com/docs/index.html#operation/get-configs)

 ## Example Usage